jhorzek/lesstimate/docs/2-getting-started.md

     arma::rowvec theta = {{0.0, 0.0, 3.6}};
     ```

+Note that the penalty used for each parameter is specified in the `std::vector<std::string>` vector `penalty`.
+Currently, any of the following penalty labels is supported:  `"none"` (no penalty), `"cappedL1"`, `"lasso"`,
+`"lsp"`, `"mcp"`, and `"scad"`.

-Finally, we can use the optimizers:
+Having specified the penalty and the tuning values, we can now use the optimizers:

 === "glmnet"